Hilton Honors has launched its first points purchase promotion of 2023, with a 100% bonus bringing down the cost per point to 0.5 US cents apiece.

 Hilton points usually cost 1 US cent apiece, so a 100% bonus means buying points at 0.5 US cents each, the lowest price we ever see available.

 Hilton recently revised its points expiry policy such that points expire after 24 months of inactivity (versus 15 months previously).
-Earning or redeeming even a single point resets the clock, and in any case Hilton has paused the expiration of all points until 31 December 2022.
+Earning or redeeming even a single point resets the clock.

 What can you do with Hilton points?